maxim-xu/maxim-xu.github.com/_posts/2017-01-12-studio-easyandme.md

 <img style="width:100%;display:inline-block" alt="Low Fidelity Photo" src="{{ site.baseurl }}/public/images/1.jpg" />

-Despite that I faved it immediately because of the smooth gradient color and stunning reflection, I also found the far-side little brother might be a good symbol for the logo because he seemed so relaxed.
+Despite faving it immediately because of the smooth gradient color and stunning reflection, I also found the far-side little brother might be a good symbol for the logo because he seemed so relaxed.
 After doing some __image tracing__ in Illustrator, I did, eventually, get a quite impressive output.